This guide walks you through how to use the Spring Cloud Gateway

 }

-Notice that HTTPBin shows that the header Hello
+Note that HTTPBin shows that the Hello

-with the value World
+header with a value of World

 was sent in the request.

-In this example we will leverage HTTPBin’s delay API that waits a certain number of seconds before sending a response.
-Since this API could potentially take a long time to send its response we can wrap the route that uses this API in a HystrixCommand
+In the next example, we use HTTPBin’s delay API, which waits a certain number of seconds before sending a response.
+Since this API could potentially take a long time to send its response, we can wrap the route that uses this API in a circuit breaker.
+The following listing adds a new route to our RouteLocator

 src/main/java/gateway/Application.java